 We managed to secure around 6kg of this quality.

-Originally, we planned to sell this Agarwood Chip but one of business partner asked us to distill these Oud Wood
+Initially, we planned to sell this Agarwood Chip, but one of business partner asked us to distil these Oud Wood

 Let's do the math, let's be conservative, be the lower end $3500 USD